earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 <!-- markdownlint-disable MD036 -->
 **What I Learned: Convert to and From Strings**

-I used `strconv.Atoi` to parse command-line args back into a integer.
-It looks like `strconv.ParseInt` is a lot more flexible, if I ever need to get back `int32` or other more specific integer formats.
+I used `strconv.Atoi` to parse command-line args back into an integer.
+It looks like `strconv.ParseInt` is a lot more flexible if I ever need to get back `int32` or other more specific integer formats.

 I converted my `time.Time` to string manually using `fmt.Sprintf` but `time.time` has a format method that can print time in whatever way you might need: